chevereto/docker/docs/PURE-DOCKER.md

 ```

 ## Run (free edition)

+> [!NOTE]
+> If you can't build the paid image you can use the free edition image and upgrade to paid within the application itself.
+To do this, pass the environment `CHEVERETO_SERVICING=server` to the container runtime and go to `/dashboard?license` to enter the license and proceed with the upgrading process.

 To run [chevereto/chevereto](https://github.com/chevereto/chevereto) (Chevereto free edition) you need to pass the environment targeting public image `ghcr.io/chevereto/chevereto:latest`.